 Odds & Ends

-Lorida.
-Heading east from Sebring on Highway 70, look for the road sign for this unincorporated community.
+Heading east from Sebring on Highway 70, look for the road sign for Lorida, an unincorporated community.
 If you travel with an extra ‘F’ you can pose by the sign and create a new state.
 Or without.
-What the F?

-Route 621.
-A wonderful road that arcs around the eastern and southern shores of Lake Istokpoga, Florida’s fifth-largest lake, is especially great on a motorcycle.
-Narrow and sharp, it releases you into the countryside where, occasionally, a side road leads to waterfront fish camps like Mossy Grove and Henderson’s.
+Route 621 is a wonderful road that arcs around the eastern and southern shores of Lake Istokpoga, Florida’s fifth-largest lake, and is especially great on a motorcycle.
+Narrow and sharp, it releases you into the countryside where, occasionally, a side road leads to waterfront fish camps like Henderson’s, which bills itself as having the best bass fishing in Central Florida with country folk hospitality.
 In season, the scent of orange blossoms from the surrounding groves is magnificent.
 At the southern shore, be sure to stop by the spillway that feeds a canal – it’s a popular spot for fishing.